clglavan/podminator/README.md

 ### Toggle Terminal Output

-By default, Podminator displays command output directly in the UI.
-However, you can toggle between UI output and opening a new terminal window for commands such as logs and `kubectl exec` using the `o` key.
+By default, Podminator displays some command output directly in the UI (like describe, logs, yaml).
+However, you can toggle between UI output and opening a new terminal window for commands using the `o` key.

+For exec and tail commands (ones that require an interactive input) the output will always be send to a new native terminal window.

 ## Development